Open Now

 Water Supply Pipes

-Water supply pipes that run through the bathroom wall or floor are those used to send potable water to your taps.
-If you need to shut off the water, they will link to the valves.
+Water supply pipes that run through the bathroom wall or floor send potable water to the taps.
+They link to the valves if you need to shut off the water.

-These pipes can be made of numerous different materials and include Flexi hoses.
+These pipes can be made of numerous different materials, including Flexi hoses.
 Here are some popular options:

 Galvanised Steel